 If a destination language does not support the notion of exceptions (like ANSI C), the language binding SHOULD map error conditions to an appropriate consistent concept.
 A language binding MAY chose to model exceptions as numeric error code return values, and return values as additional output parameter of the operation.
-The mapping of exceptions to error codes is presented in Section 10.2.
-A language binding SHOULD specify numeric values for all DRMAA error constants.
+The mapping of exceptions to error codes is presented in Section [11.2](#).
+Such a language binding SHOULD specify numeric values for all DRMAA error constants.